Dennis King (actor): Career

 King had a stage career in both drama (including Shakespeare) and musicals.
 He immigrated to the US in 1921 and went on to a successful career on the Broadway stage.
-Among his most notable performances was his role in the original production of Rudolf Friml's Rose-Marie, in which he introduced the songs "Rose-Marie" and "Indian Love Call", and the role of Captain Fairfax in the Donaldson Award and Outer Critics Circle Award winning play Billy Budd (1951) by Louis O. Coxe and Robert H. Chapman.
+Among his most notable performances was his role in the original production of Rudolf Friml, Otto Harbach, and Oscar Hammerstein II's Rose-Marie, in which he introduced the songs "Rose-Marie" and "Indian Love Call", and the role of Captain Fairfax in the Donaldson Award and Outer Critics Circle Award winning play Billy Budd (1951) by Louis O. Coxe and Robert H. Chapman.

 King debuted in London in 1919 and on Broadway in 1921.
 His career turned from drama to music after Oscar Hammerstein heard him singing in his dressing room.
 Persuaded by Hammerstein, King tried out for the male lead in Rose Marie.
 His success in that production led to his performing in other musical comedy shows.

 He appeared in two musical films, including The Vagabond King, and played non-singing roles in two other films.

 King was "one of the first actors of major status to devote himself almost exclusively to television".
 He appeared in six full-length dramas on TV from the fall of 1948 to February 1949.
 He also was featured in TV musical productions, including Knickerbocker Holiday (1950), Babes in Toyland (1950), Jack and the Beanstalk (1956), Aladdin (1958), and The Mikado (1960).